apecloud/kubeblocks.io/blog/run-redis-on-k8s-kuaishou-solution-with-kubeblocks.md

 ![Figure 2](./../static/images/blog-redis-kuaishou-2.png)

-### Analysis: What does Kuaishou require from a Redis Operator?
+### Analysis: What Does Kuaishou Require from a Redis Operator?

-**First, Redis Pod management Requires a Layered Approach**
+**First, Redis Pod Management Requires a Layered Approach**

 Redis Pod management needs to be handled in two layers: the first layer manages multiple shards, while the second layer manages multiple replicas within a single shard.
 It must support the dynamic scaling of the number of shards and the number of replicas per shard to adapt to varying workloads and usage scenarios.

 This means that, in Operator's implementation, a workload (such as a StatefulSet) is used to manage multiple replicas within each shard.
 On top of this, an additional layer (some CRD object) should be constructed to enable management of multiple shards within the entire Redis cluster.

-**Second, Ensuring Data Consistency and Reliability during Failures and Day-2 Operations**
+**Second, Ensuring Data Consistency and Reliability During Failures and Day-2 Operations**

 During shard or replica lifecycle changes, data consistency and reliability must be ensured.
 For example, shard scaling requires data rebalancing, while instance scaling within a shard may require data backup and restoration.